a-nagrani/Deep-learning-packages-installation/README.md

-Installing pytorch, tensorflow, keras with conda.
+This repo contains instructions for installing pytorch, tensorflow and keras with conda.
 For the GPU versions this assumes cuda is already installed.

-Some useful tips for using remote machines.
+There are also some useful tips for using remote machines.
+THIS REPO IS STILL BEING UPDATED.

 # Anaconda